Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Discussion

-consistent with Eq.~\ref{eq_esnext}.
-Therefore, AC-III is likely experiencing deceleration due to the WIM.
-Its infall velocity, \(\|\mathbf{v}_{\rm ram}\|\), is comparable to the local free-fall velocity under Galactic disk and halo gravity, suggesting that AC-III is located several kpc above the plane and is beginning to interact with the Galactic WIM layer.
+which tightly matches our independent estimate in Eq.~\ref{eq_esnext}.
+Therefore, AC-III is likely experiencing ongoing hydrodynamic deceleration due to external drag from this denser WIM substrate.
+Because its observed infall velocity, \(\|\mathbf{v}_{\rm ram}\|\), is comparable to the local free-fall velocity dictated by Galactic disk and halo gravity, the cloud must be situated several kiloparsecs above the plane, catching the exact physical boundary where it transitions from the spherical hot halo into the disk-stratified Galactic WIM layer.

-If this scenario is correct, several implications follow.
-(1) Most HVCs may reside outside the Galactic WIM layer, since droplet-like morphologies are not common; this can be tested with higher-resolution observations.
-(2) HVCs may remain dominated by WNM until they begin to penetrate and are compressed by the WIM layer.
-Furthermore, systematic surveys of HVC morphologies could provide useful constraints on the scale height and density of the Galactic WIM layer.